w3c/wai-tutorials/source/carousels/structure.html.erb.md

 ## Item structure

-Also provide proper structure for content within the individual carousel items.
+Also provide proper structure for content within individual carousel items.
 This makes them independent pieces of content that can be rendered and used in different ways.
-Refer to prior tutorials on [headings](/fundamentals/heading.html) and [images tutorial](/images/index.html) for more background on how to provide these types of content, also in a carousel item.
+Refer to the tutorials on [headings](/fundamentals/heading.html) and [images](/images/index.html) for more background on how to provide these types of content.

 ### Brief content
 {:.ex}